JSTOR-Labs/plant-humanities/docs/sunflower.md

 [^ref16]: "Heiser (1965) proposed an hypothesis that is still tenable.
 The species [_Helianthus annuus_] spread prehistorically over eastern North America as a weedy camp-follower."
 Sauer, "HELIANTHUS – SUNFLOWER," in _Historical Geography of Crop Plants: A Select Roster_ (Bosa Roca: Taylor and Francis Group, 1993), 23.

-[^ref17]: For a concise summary of the debate see Schiffer, “Origin of the Domesticated Sunflower,” 241-46.
+[^ref17]: For a concise summary of the debate see Schiffer, "Origin of the Domesticated Sunflower," 241-46.

-[^ref13]: Because the seed is no longer extant, it cannot undergo further testing.
-David L. Lentz, et al., “Sunflower (Helianthus annuus L.) as a Pre-Columbian Domesticate in Mexico,” _Proceedings of the National Academy of Science of the Unites States of America_ 105, no. 17 (April 2008): 6232-37; Smith, “The Domestication of _Helianthus annuus_ L. (sunflower),” 57-74; Heiser, Jr., "The Sunflower (_Helianthus annuus_) in Mexico: Further Evidence for a North American Domestication," 9-13.
+[^ref18]: Because the seed is no longer extant, it cannot undergo further testing.
+David L. Lentz, et al., "Sunflower (Helianthus annuus L.) as a Pre-Columbian Domesticate in Mexico," _Proceedings of the National Academy of Science of the Unites States of America_ 105, no. 17 (April 2008): 6232-37; Smith, "The Domestication of _Helianthus annuus_ L. (sunflower)," 57-74; Heiser, Jr., "The Sunflower (_Helianthus annuus_) in Mexico," 9-13.

 [^ref14]: Benjamin K. Blackman, et al., “Sunflower Domestication Alleless Support Single Domestication Center in Eastern North America,” _Proceedings of the National Academy of Science of the Unites States of America_ 108, no. 34 (August 2011): 14360-65.